heathermiller/dist-prog-book/chapter/3/message-passing.md

 ### Module vs. Runtime approaches to tooling

 Both Akka and Erlang take a module-based approach to tooling around their actor systems.
-The Orleans framework goes in another direction, instead providing an TODO: finish this thought
+The Orleans framework goes in another direction, instead providing an

+TODO: finish this thought

 # References

+TODO: fill these out

 {% bibliography --file message-passing %}